ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 ### Expand block volume size from details page
 {: #sds-expand-block-volume-size-from-details-page}
 {: ui}

+To increase the block volume provisioned size from the Volume details page, complete the following steps.

 1. In the **Volume** details page, you can click the `edit` icon next to the **Provisioned size** OR click **Actions** > **Expand volume**.
 2. Enter a new **size**.